-One of the most important jobs of every leader is to create an environment where feedback is not only welcomed, but also sought out.
-Organizations can quickly stagnate and get passed by if they are not constantly finding new and better ways of doing things.
+One of the most important jobs of every leader is to create an environment where feedback is not only welcomed but also sought out.
+Organizations can stagnate and get passed by if they are not finding new and better ways of doing things.
 And the only way to find those things is to uncover them through feedback.

-This is an easily understood concept, but it can be much harder to implement.
+This is an easy concept to understand, but it is much harder to implement.
 Most employees are wary to give their real feedback to the people who control their salaries.
 There is a natural divide that forms in every company between management and employees.
 It’s often said that the last time a CEO really heard the truth about their company was the day before they became CEO.

 So if your people are reluctant to give you feedback, whether it’s about another team, or an outdated company policy, or your performance as a manager, what can you do?

 The solution is two-fold.
 You have to keep asking.
 And you have to celebrate lessons learned.

 Even if you feel as though you’ve asked a million times and gotten nothing in return, you have to keep asking for feedback, any and all feedback.
 It might feel like pulling teeth at times, but you have to demonstrate that you value feedback.
 And that, whenever possible, you will act on that feedback.
 It will take quite a few iterations of this for your employees to really trust the process and start sharing.